pascal-huber/emacs.d/evil-goddess/README.md

     improvement/customization.
 Evil Goddess provides some variables to customize the behavior.

-God-Mode is an archived project.
-Thus creating PR's is not an option.
-It also contains functionality that I never use and I don't think make much sense for the evil user.

-A also like emacs-which-key and I don't want to miss it when entering key sequences with evil-goddess.
+I also like emacs-which-key and I don't want to miss it when entering key sequences.
 Which-key has hard-coded support for god-mode.
 This means that some functions cannot be renamed without loosing which-key support.
-Thus evil-goddess and god-mode/evil-god-state cannot be used together (which also doesn't make much sense I guess).
-I will conctact the which-key maintainers as soon as this project is ready.
+Thus evil-goddess and god-mode (or evil-god-state) cannot be used together (which also doesn't make much sense I guess).

+~~God-Mode is an archived project.~~ God-mode has been moved to emacsorphanage.
+If it is maintained again, maybe a PR would be an option?

 ## Usage